OpenEvalProject/evals/manuscripts/elife-46961/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/46961/elife-46961-fig9-v1.jpg)

 **Figure 9.:** (A) Weight of stones available at point transects.
 (B) Number of availability of stones.
-The plots show the mean with bootstrapped 95% confidence intervals.10.7554/eLife.46961.014Figure 9—source data 1.
+The plots show the mean with bootstrapped 95% confidence intervals.

 ## Discussion